rooftopcellist/chatbot-template/README.md

 - **Knowledge Base Articles**: How-to guides and explanations of complex topics
 - **Team Wikis**: Team structure, responsibilities, and contact information
 - **Common Slack Questions**: Questions that are frequently asked in Slack channels
+- **Internal Tools Documentation**: Documentation for internal tools and services
+- Be Creative!

 ### Adding Documents